 Modern medication, Such as imiquimod cream, an immune response modifier, or fluorouracil cream for damaged cells can be valuable by themselves.
 Cryosurgery, photodynamic therapy and laser ablation are other minimally invasive, well proven options.

 The need for any form of surgery is unusual and even where needed, is often superficial.
 In the rare cases where more is required, advanced, cosmetically sensitive techniques such as Mohs surgery are available at our London clinics.

-Treating genital rashes in our London dermatology clinics is also more common than you might think.
-They are part of life and a part we are pleased to help with, you are welcome to get in touch with us.
+Treating genital rashes in our London dermatology clinic is also more common than you might think.
+They are part of life and a part we are pleased to help with.